Godblind by Anna Stephens – Cover Reveal

-Now, anyone keeping up with Fantasy covers will know that we’ve moved past the hooded men covers of 2010-2014(ish) and we’re just getting over the weapon covers that were popular over the last couple years.
-Red and black seems to be the new trend, and the advantage of this is that you’ve many ways to use these two standout colours to come up with something unique and eye-catching (as opposed to a hooded man who is… really…. a hooded man).
+Now, anyone keeping up with fantasy covers will know that we’ve moved past the hooded men covers of 2010-2014(ish) and we’re just getting over the weapon covers that were popular over the last couple years.
+Red and black seems to be the new trend, and the advantage of this is you’ve many ways to use these two standout colours to come up with something unique and eye-catching (as opposed to a hooded man who is…really…a hooded man).
 So, here’s Anna’s cover:

 Pretty interesting isn’t it?
-The first thing I noticed when I was sent it through is that there’s a lot to decipher, which works well for a book that has mysterious entities working away behind the scenes.
+The first thing I noticed is there’s a lot to decipher, which works well for a book that has mysterious entities working away behind the scenes.
 What do the skulls mean?
 Why are there different styles of skulls?
 What’s with the dragon?
-The snakes through the eye is pretty grim… I presumed the bird was representative of the rising Red Gods, but why a bird?
+The snakes through the eye is pretty grim.
+I presumed the bird was representative of the rising Red Gods, but why a bird?
 It’s an interesting cover and for an epic fantasy novel there’s quite a lot going on and that’s unusual enough to intrigue me.

 When publishers Harper Voyager offered me the cover reveal, I jumped at the chance on the condition that Anna Stephens would stop by and give us her thoughts (who better to decode how the cover reflects her work than the author herself, right?).
 Here’s what she had to say: